 Getting the right mattress.
 No matter how comfortable a squishy-soft feather bed may seem at first, a firmer mattress is usually the best for your back, Polivka says.
 “The types of beds where partners can choose a different level of support can be good, because differences in body structure and size can make what’s comfortable for one person different from another.”

 Keep your bed in shape.
 If you’re waking up stiff and sore, check your mattress.
 How long has it been since you replaced it?
 “It’s the same as with running shoes: you put a lot of pressure on the mattress and deforming the foam over time,” Polivka explains.
 Twice a year, flip the mattress over and check for divots, dents, wear and tear and breakage.
 If there are spots where the mattress isn’t springing back the way it used to, it’s time to spring for a new one.
-Consumer Reports recommends that you change mattresses every 5 to 7 years if you’re over 40.
+Consumer Reports recommends that you consider changing your mattress if yours is at more than 5 to 7 years old.

 Sleep smart.
 The worst sleep position for your back?
 On your stomach.
 “It puts your neck in a more extended, rotated position -- because you can’t sleep face down -- and that puts the most strain on your joints,” Polivka explains.